-1.2.7 - 2014 Combined Sewer Overflow Reduction Plan Amendment

-In March 2014, the City filed a CSO Reduction Plan Amendment maintaining the December 31, 2017 compliance schedule as mandated by the NPDES permit.
-The CSO Reduction Plan Amendment reflects a change in circumstances which include more accurate long term meteorological records and data to effectively size the CSO control facilities; the valuable experience the City has gained with its completed weir modifications and CSO control facilities; the 20-year moving average for annual CSO reporting; and EPA and Ecology's recommendations to incorporate an integrated approach to managing municipal stormwater, municipal wastewater, and CSOs.
+1.2.7 - 2014 Combined Sewer Overflow Reduction Plan Amendment effectively size the CSO control facilities; the valuable experience the City has gained with its completed weir modifications and CSO control facilities; the 20-year moving average for annual CSO reporting; and EPA and Ecology's recommendations to incorporate an integrated approach to managing municipal stormwater, municipal wastewater, and CSOs.
 Baseline conditions were updated and are reflected in Table 4-2 of this report.